The 31 Most Searched Careers in America Right Now

 17. Photographer

-The industry is competitive, but those who develop a unique style and know how to market themselves can turn their passion into a business.
-With social media and online portfolios, reaching clients and selling work has never been easier.
+The industry is competitive, but those who develop a unique style and know how to market themselves can turn their passion into income.

 16. Writer